OWASP/ASVS/5.0/en/0x22-V14-Config.md

 Note: Certain languages and package managers, have ecosystems that require the identification of packages using multiple factors (e.g groupId and artifactId).
 This would allow the build process to more specifically identify a resource.
 In other cases, package managers operate by the order of repositories or mirrors included.
 Consult your package managers to specifically indicate search order.

-## V14.3 Unintended Security Disclosure
+## V14.3 Unintended Information Leakage

 Configurations for production should be hardened to protect against common attacks, such as debug consoles, raise the bar for Cross-site Scripting (XSS) and Remote File Inclusion (RFI) attacks, and to eliminate trivial information discovery "vulnerabilities" that are the unwelcome hallmark of many penetration testing reports.
 Many of these issues are rarely rated as a significant risk, but they are chained together with other vulnerabilities.
 If these issues are not present by default, it raises the bar before most attacks can succeed.